Restored Rumble: 1936 Packard Model 120B – Sold?

 By the mid-1930s as American dug itself out of the Great Depression, luxury carmakers that didn’t fold outright struggled to identify their place in the market.
 A prime example was independent manufacturer Packard when it launched its One-Twenty line in 1935.
 As was typical through the 1930s, buyers of these cars could tailor the cars to suit their tastes and/or needs.
-Not surprisingly, his 1936 Packard 120B currently listed here on Craigslist in Middletown, New Jersey features a factory-installed combination Trunk and Rumble Seat.
+Not surprisingly, his 1936 Packard 120B originally listed in March 2021 in Middletown, New Jersey features a factory-installed combination Trunk and Rumble Seat.
 The recipient of a documented body-off restoration, the current caretaker has their Packard listed for $34,500.
 Unfortunately, neither of our typical pricing sources offers comparable information to gauge the seller’s ask in this case.

 Packard produced its Series 120 line from 1935 to 1937 and from 1939 through the 1941 model years.
 The “120” designation was a reference to the length of the car’s wheelbase.
 The One-Twenty signified the first time that Packard had entered into the highly competitive mid-priced eight-cylinder car market.
 Packard enthusiasts view the production of the One-Twenty and the Six/One-Ten models as the start of Packard’s losing its hold on the market as the premier American luxury automotive brand.
 It was a marketing strategy shared with GM’s LaSalle, the Chrysler Airstream, and the Lincoln-Zephyr.
 It was introduced after Rolls-Royce brought to market the Rolls-Royce 20, which was manufactured between 1922 and 1929, and replaced by the Rolls-Royce 20/25 which was built between 1929 and 1936.

 We came across this video showing what it takes to start a vintage Packard 8 engine in modern times: